dougEfresh/fireblocks-sdk-rs/docs/WhitelistedInternalWalletsApi.md

 ## delete_internal_wallet_asset

 > delete_internal_wallet_asset(wallet_id, asset_id)
-Delete a whitelisted address from an internal wallet
+Delete a whitelisted address

 Deletes a whitelisted address (for an asset) from an internal wallet.
-Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks
+Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks  </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters